grafana/agent/docs/flow/config-language/expressions/operators.md

 In assignments, each value must be _assignable_ to the attribute to which it is assigned.

-* The `null` value can be assigned to any value
+* The `null` value can be assigned to any attribute.
-* Numerical, string, boolean, array and object types are assignable to corresponding attributes
+* Numerical, string, boolean, array and object types are assignable to attributes of the corresponding type.

 ## Brackets operators
 ```